 Simple English definitions for legal terms

-Read a random definition: speech
+Read a random definition: carriage paid to

 A derogation clause is a part of a treaty that allows a country to not follow certain rules in the treaty.
 This might happen during a war or other emergency.
 If a treaty doesn't have a derogation clause, then the usual rules for stopping or ending treaties apply.